guoling327/MDSGNN/README.md

-## The codes of MDSGNN are in the branch master.
+## The codes of MFNN are in the branch master.